-Open traps can contain roughly 70,000 cells as compared to the roughly 3,000 cells in each hallway trap.
-We wanted to isolate the affect of population size from the affect of trap geometry on strain stability in order to better understand strain ratio fluctuations in the two devices.
+Open traps can contain roughly 70 000 cells as compared to the roughly 3000 cells in each hallway trap.
+We wanted to isolate the effect of population size on strain stability in order to better understand strain ratio fluctuations in the two devices.
 We began by pooling the data from all hallway traps to reach a population size close to that of the open trap and we then computed the strain ratio as a function of time.

-The pooled hallway data resembles that of the open trap in population stability (Fig. 3a,b).
-We also segmented the open trap data from Fig. 2c into sections of the same width as a single hallway trap.
+The pooled hallway data resembles that of the open trap in population stability (Figure 3a,b).
+We also segmented the open trap data from Figure 2c into sections of the same width as a single hallway trap.
 The strain ratio within each segment was less stable than that of the overall open trap.
-We obtained similar results when we segmented other open trap experiments (Fig. S7).
-The range of fluctuations of the yellow strain in the segmented open trap were no different than in the hallway traps (p > 0.01, Figure 3a,c), but differed from range fluctuations in the entire open trap (p < 0.01).
+We obtained similar results when we segmented other open trap experiments (Figure S7).
+The range of fluctuations of the yellow strain fraction in the segmented open trap were not different than in the hallway traps (p < 0.01, Figure 3a,c), but differed from range fluctuations in the entire open trap (p < 0.01).
 These comparisons suggested that population size was a key factor in analyzing strain ratio fluctuations in these devices.
-However, this was not sufficient to characterize the role of trap size versus the role of trap geometry with respect to strain ratio stability.
-To gain an increased understanding of the spatiotemporal dynamics of strain ratio and the mechanisms of its stability in these types of microfluidic devices, we manufactured additional versions of each trap with varying trap lengths.

-To compare different population sizes for each device type, we fabricated open traps of four additional lengths: 100, 225, 500, and 1000 μm, and one additional hallway trap, 2 mm in length (Fig. 4a).
-Using these additional trap sizes, we could also directly compare each original device with that of the other type, but with comparable cell-trapping areas and number of cells.
-We grew the same control strains in these additional devices and computed the range of the strain ratio time series over the entire experiment (each experiment required $\approx$ 18 hours, see Fig. S8).
-We computed the range by subtracting the maximum and minimum of the strain ratio time series in each experiment (we found this measure to be a good indicator of variability of the strain ratio across experiments and devices; we also computed the variance of the strain ratio time series and obtained similar results, see Fig. S9).
+To gain an increased understanding of the spatiotemporal dynamics of strain ratio and the mechanisms of its stability in these types of microfluidic devices, we manufactured shorter versions of the open trap.
+We chose to alter the open trap rather than the hallway because of the reduced growth pressure in the open device as compared to the hallway device due to decreased buckling instability.27 To compare different population sizes, we fabricated open traps of four additional lengths: 100, 225, 500, and 1000 μ m.
+We made the shortest open trap variant to be the same width of the hallway trap.
+We grew the same control strains in these additional devices and computed the range of the yellow strain fraction over time (each experiment required ≈ 18 h, see Figure S8).
+We computed the range by subtracting the maximum and minimum of the yellow strain fraction in each experiment (we found this measure to be a good indicator of variability of the strain ratio across experiments and devices; we also computed the variance of the yellow strain fraction and obtained similar results, see Figure S9).